lotsofs/GTA-Radio-External/README.md

 # GTASA-x-Winamp-Radio-Tool
-A tool that mutes/unmutes winamp depending on whether the radio would play in GTASA
+A tool that mutes/unmutes winamp depending on whether the radio would play in GTASA.
+Also supports pausing/unpausing it and other players.

-Probably only works with the V3.0 version of GTASA and God I dont even know how to describe which version of Winamp it works on. (probably the last release before they went bankrupt)
+Should work with the most common versions of GTASA.
+Versions of winamp other than 5.666 not supported, but might work.

-I'll add support for other versions if there's demand, but I primarily made this for myself so yeah.
-Just go into the mess of a source code (this is the first C# tool I made) and edit the corresponding memory values yourself :D
+I'll add support for other versions/games/tools if there's demand.